d0ms0n/Temptasty/README.md

 # Temptasty - temperature measurements

-This repository includes a demo implementation of a fictional IOT scenario, where sensors take temperature readings and send them to a backend.
+This repository includes a demo implementation of a fictional IOT scenario, where sensors take temperature measurements and send them to a backend.

 Used technologies are: